shlomiassaf/loopback-dbfirst/README.md

 migrate.automigrate(false);
 ```

-In the above, a base 'model-config.json' is used to provide basic models, filename 'model-config-base.json'.
+A base 'model-config.json' is used to provide basic models, filename 'model-config-base.json'.
 The database contains the models in the base model-config so they must be skipped.
 This means that database objects will overwrite base model-config objects.
 The idea is to allow a model fallback.

 The 'City' object is not skipped, it will be created in 'model-config.json' but definition file creation is skipped.

+Models with more then 3 characters are public.

 model-config-base.json:
 ```javascript